jon6fingrs/ghostboard/README.md

     - **Right Tab**: Expands to a clickable GitHub link with a large icon.
   - **New Feature (v3.0.0)**: WebSocket connection handling improvements, including error messages and a reload option.
   - **New Feature (v3.1.0)**: FULL MARKDOWN SUPPORT- thanks to /u/jack3308 for the suggestion!
   - **New Feature (v3.2.0)**: BUNDLED NGINX IN DOCKER!
-Can simply open port 80 now and not worried about complex reverse proxy routing.
+Can simply open port 80 now and not worry about complex reverse proxy routing.

 - **Client**:
   - Command-line tool to retrieve or update the shared text.